 - History, scholarship and culture in medieval Ireland

 - Comparative Celtic linguistics

-The programme provides an excellent foundation for higher research programmes (MLitt and PhD) in many fields of Irish language and Celtic Studies, of the medieval, the early modern, and the contemporary period.
+Graduates have found employment in teaching and academic research, publishing and the print and electronic media, and have developed careers in the interpretation and management of culture and heritage.
+The programme provides an excellent foundation for higher research programmes (MLitt and PhD) in many fields of Irish language and Celtic Studies of the medieval, the early modern and the contemporary period.
 The skills acquired are also highly relevant for research in medieval Irish history and archaeology.

 Who’s Suited to This Course

 Related Student Organisations

 Postgraduate students in receipt of a SUSI grant—please note an F4 grant is where SUSI will pay €2,000 towards your tuition.
 You will be liable for the remainder of the total fee.
 An F5 grant is where SUSI will pay TUITION up to a maximum of €6,270.
 SUSI will not cover the student levy of €224.